UseNineteen/nineteen/README.md

   style="display: inline-block; margin: 60 ; border-style: dotted; border-color: lightgrey; ">

+**Data files - a few quick guidelines:**
+- For Excel workbooks (.xlsx files), Nineteen only references the *first* worksheet/tab
+- For both .xlsx and .csv files:
+  - Columns have headers/names in the first row (e.g.: "Participant", "Segment", "Date", "Description", etc.)
+  - After the first row, each line is transformed into an individual data item, shown as a square in Nineteen's visualization
+  - See the "Usable Example section, below, to see an actual data file and the visualization it produces

 **You can control how data is displayed using two settings: grouping and color-coding:**
 - Use the “group by” option (1) to display your data so that it is organized by a single column heading, such as participant
 - Apply the “color by” option (2) to show how data in another column heading are distributed in your groups through color coding